D-DOT Route #53 + SMART Route #495

 suburban voters in Wayne, Oakland and Macomb counties.

-in angry responses from
+angry responses from

 DDOT and city officials.
-The City had
+The city had

 DDOT and SMART came next, which would have required a